APogue/APogue.github.io/_protocols/codebook_with_coding_protocol.md

 - Code as `civil_rights` if:
   * Framed as implicating the university's duty to protect or balance civil rights
   * Examples: free expression, equal protection
-  * E.g., "The university has long-held beliefs in the right to protest"
+  * E.g., "The university has long-held beliefs in the right to protest," “We are committed to the rights of all students to attend classes in an environment free from discrimination”
 - Code as `safety/security_threat` if:
   * Framed as endangering physical safety, public order, or campus operations
   * Used to justify law enforcement or restrictions
-  * E.g., "The protest posed a threat to campus security"
+  * E.g., "The protest posed a threat to campus security," “TPM rules are enforced to ensure student safety”
 - Code as `alleged_policy_violation` if:
   * Framed as a violation of established university rules, codes of conduct, or procedural guidelines
   * E.g., "The encampment was unauthorized," "Posting flyers without permission violated campus policy"